Track and Trace for Governments

 Turkey implemented the Ilaç Takip Sistemi (ITS) in 2010 and expanded it to a full track and trace system by 2012, which resulted in several positive outcomes.

-According to a major survey, ITS has effectively reduced reimbursement fraud by creating a complex verification chain.
+ITS has effectively reduced reimbursement fraud by creating a complex verification chain.
 It has also eliminated counterfeit medicines from the regulated domestic supply chain, facilitated efficient recalls, and empowered consumers through a mobile application.
 Finally, it has enabled close monitoring of medicine stocks and inventory control throughout the supply chain.

 Russia

 Russia adopted the public-private model, which expedited the project’s implementation.
-The system is managed by a single operator called CRPT and includes a wide range of product categories using a centralised government database.
+The system is managed by a single operator called CRPT and includes a wide range of product categories using a centralized government database.
 For transparency, manufacturers, sellers, and consumers are allowed to access product histories via the Honest Sign mobile app.

 Private Model Examples: Walmart and Amazon